telerik/xaml-docs/controls/radpdfviewer/getting-started.md

 * **Telerik.Windows.Controls.FixedDocumentViewersUI**

-## Adding RadPdfViewer to the Page
+## Adding RadPdfViewer to a Page

-The first thing you need to do is to declare the Telerik namespace.
+You have to first declare the Telerik namespace.

 #### __[XAML] Example 1: Declare the Telerik namespace__